jessica-chu/ww-exercise/README.md

 6. Print the title of the first result and the distance (located on the right of location title/name)
 7. Click on the first search result and then, verify displayed location name/title matches with the name of the first searched result that was clicked.
 8. From this location page, print TODAY’s hours of operation (located towards the bottom of the page)
-9. Create a method to print the number of meeting the each person (under the scheduled time) has a particular day of the week
+9. Create a method to print the number of meetings each person (under the scheduled time) has a particular day of the week

-e.g. `printMeetings("Sun")`
+e.g. `printMeetings("Mon")`

 Output should be:
 ```